In Memoriam - Feral Pines, Cash Askew

-Trans Assistance Project’s Oakland fund, thus far, has raised over 50k dollars to pay for funeral services and end of life costs for the three trans women who lost their lives in the Ghost Ship Fire: Feral Pines, Cash Askew, and Em Bohlka- as well as covering medical care and other expenses for our friend who survived, also a trans woman.
+Trans Assistance Project’s Oakland fund raised over $65k to pay for funeral services and end of life costs for the three trans women who lost their lives in the Ghost Ship Fire: Feral Pines, Cash Askew, and Em Bohlka- as well as covering medical care and other expenses for our friend who survived, also a trans woman.

 Feral was like a sister to me, Cash was a longtime friend, and while I had never met Em, her friends and family said that they were sure that our paths would have crossed eventually.
 TAP’s sole purpose is to do the work that needs to be done for the trans community at large, through direct action and advocacy, so that we may survive and thrive- and the families of these three amazing women have asked that the remainder of the Oakland fund be donated in their names.

 It is with this support, and with the legacy of these women in our hearts, that the work of TAP will continue.

 Note: With the support of so many we've been able to take care of all necessary costs for our friends.
 Any donations you'd like to make in their honor can now be directed to our primary fund.
 Click the button below to learn more.